-Every lawyer is familiar with the trials (had to) and tribulations associated with marketing their practice.
-Keywords are inordinately expensive.
+Every lawyer is familiar with the trials (had to) and tribulations associated with marketing their law practice: Keywords are inordinately expensive.
 Qualifying traffic can seem impossible.
-And outside of the destination URL virtually every ad on the SERP looks the exact same.
+And outside of the final URL, virtually every ad on the SERP looks the exact same.

-To see exactly how impactful some of these strategies can be, we decided to take a deep dive into the AdWords account of one of WordStream’s Managed Services clients: Texas-based disability denial attorney Marc Whitehead & Associates.
+To see exactly how impactful some of these strategies can be, we decided to take a deep dive into the Google Ads account of one of WordStream’s marketing services clients: Texas-based disability denial attorney Marc Whitehead & Associates.

 The biggest changes are reflected in: